 In addition, an average American family has 2 to 3 kids, so if we do a simple calculation of what can cost a uniform to an American family here is what we find.

 $200 a year for each kid if we consider $100 for each uniform, as a result, $600 to $700 for each family.
 So many parents can’t afford that and won’t let it happen in public schools.

-Many parents are already mad about their situations, so there is no more room to accept more schools expenses.
+Many parents are already mad about their situation, so there is no more room to accept more school expenses.
 So American students don’t wear uniforms because simply uniforms prices are on the roof.